dotnet/docs/docs/csharp/indexers.md

 side of the `=` sign.

-The second technique is to strip off the time portions of any `DateTime` object used to index into the collections. .NET Framework does not include a Date only type.
+The second technique is to strip off the time portions of any `DateTime` object used to index into the collections. .NET does not include a date-only type.
 Developers use the `DateTime` type, but use the `Date` property to ensure that any `DateTime` object from that day are equal.